niplav/site/text_reviews.md

 intelligence.
 Too conservative, which might've been warranted before GPT-3, but mid-2022?
 Bad timing to be all "could be soon or bad, or both, or not, idk".
-(Although apparently other reviewers have the opposite issue, so perhaps a good compromise was struck in the realm of public communication).
+(Although apparently other reviewers have the opposite issue, so perhaps a good compromise was struck for the purpose of public communication).

 I am unsure about the value lock-in frame.
 On the one hand,